Lamouresparus/Technical-Writing/Introduction to GitHub.md

 * Clone a repository, make commits, and create a pull request.
 * Compare Github Desktop versus Github CLI

-### Prerequisites:
-1. Basic knowledge of commands used in the terminal.
-Check out this article: [17 Terminal commands every user should know](https://www.techrepublic.com/article/16-terminal-commands-every-user-should-know/).
-2. An internet connection.

 ## What is Github?
 GitHub is an online code hosting platform and version control system, where developers and programmers can collaborate or work on software projects together.
 This makes it possible to keep track of the work done and easily navigate between the various versions of the project while managing the online backup.